15 Ideas for Shipping Container Homes

-Whether you have two or twenty, your next step is to create the ideal floor plan.
+Whether you have two or 20, your next step is to create the ideal floor plan.
 Aim for high ceilings and open spaces.
 Focus on adding large windows and glass doors to take advantage of your gorgeous view.

 The final step is to finish the build with high-end materials.
 All of the walls should have spray foam insulation and drywall.
 Then lay real hardwood flooring or marble tile.
 You could have granite or marble countertops.
 Choose custom fixtures for the lighting.

-2. Modern Shipping Container Home
+2. The Modern Marvel of Shipping Container Living

 A modern container home is similar to any modern home built.
 Construction of this style of home just happens to be easier and faster with recycled shipping containers.
-The container is metal, and when you add that to your concrete foundation, you have the same materials and fundamental design of modern style homes.
+The container is metal, and when you add that to your concrete foundation, you have the same materials and fundamental design of modern-style homes.

 Enhance the modern look and brighten your container home by installing large windows.
-Be careful, though: Too large or too many windows can decrease your container’s stability and strength.
+Be careful, though: too large or too many windows can decrease your container’s stability and strength.
 Work with a professional to size and place your windows safely.

 Keep the straight rectangular lines and boxy shape of the containers.
 You can build off of them by creating a sleek metal covering that creates an outdoor living space.